Ira Mellman

-Ira Mellman is an American cell biologist who discovered endosomes.
-He serves as Vice President of Research Oncology at Genentech in South San Francisco, California.
+Ira Seth Mellman is an American cell biologist who discovered endosomes.
+He is currently the president of research at the Parker Institute for Cancer Immunotherapy (PICI).
+He served as Vice President of Cancer Immunology at Genentech in South San Francisco, California where he led the development of several cancer therapies including atezolizumab and mosunetuzumab.

-Research

-Mellman's work has examined the role of endocytosis in cell metabolism and human disease.
-He was among the first to characterize the endosomal system.
-Later projects include investigation of LDL cholesterol receptor internalization, cellular sorting machinery, and the cellular basis for immunity.
-He is an authority on the cell biological mechanisms and function of dendritic cells, the cell type responsible for initiating the immune response, an interest that dates back to his postdoctoral period at Rockefeller University in the lab of Ralph Steinman, who won the Nobel Prize in 2011 for his discovery of dendritic cells.

 Early life and education

 Mellman grew up in New York, where he lived until he enrolled at Oberlin College in Oberlin, Ohio.
 While in college he maintained an interest in music but focused on the rapidly expanding field of cell biology.
 Working with David Miller, he began to study Chlamydomonas and found that a significant amount of the cell wall consisted of extensin.
 After leaving Oberlin, he enrolled in the graduate program at the University of California, Berkeley, but later transferred to Yale University to switch to research more applicable to people.
-At Yale, he studied the genetics behind vitamin B12 metabolism under the guidance of geneticist Leon Rosenberg.
-He became interested in endocytosis and did a postdoc with Ralph Steinman and Zanvil A. Cohn at Rockefeller University and started characterizing endosomes.
+At Yale, he studied the genetics behind vitamin B12 metabolism under the guidance of geneticist Leon E. Rosenberg.

+Research and career

+After his PhD, Mellman became interested in endocytosis and did postdoctoral research with Ralph Steinman and Zanvil A. Cohn at Rockefeller University where he started characterizing endosomes.
+Mellman's work has examined the role of endocytosis in cell metabolism and human disease.
+He was among the first to characterize the endosomal system.
+Later projects include investigation of LDL cholesterol receptor internalization, cellular sorting machinery, and the cellular basis for immunity.
+He is an authority on the cell biological mechanisms and function of dendritic cells, the cell type responsible for initiating the immune response, an interest that dates back to his postdoctoral period at Rockefeller University in the lab of Ralph Steinman, who won the Nobel Prize in 2011 for his discovery of dendritic cells.

 Return to Yale and later years

-He returned to Yale after completing postdoctoral work and remained there as a professor for over twenty years.
+Mellman returned to Yale after completing postdoctoral work and remained there as a professor for over twenty years.
 During this time he was the Sterling Professor of Cell Biology & Immunobiology, chair of the Cell Biology Department, Scientific Director of the Yale Cancer Center and a member of the Ludwig Institute for Cancer Research.
 Mellman has served on the council of the American Society for Cell Biology, is currently on the Board of Directors of the American Association for Cancer Research, and was the editor-in-chief of the Journal of Cell Biology from 1999 to 2008.
 He remains active as a senior editor for the journal.
+In 2000, he co-founded CGI Pharmaceuticals focused on the development of small molecule kinase inhibitors.
+The company would be acquired by Gilead Sciences in 2010.